AI4EHR/mc4llm/readme.md

 # MC4LLM: A SDK for creating Medical Calculators.
-[Alpha Version]
+## [Alpha Version] (For internal use only)

 The repository is currently a work in progress !
-(For internal use only)

 ## First Class support for LLM Tool Calling
 The goal is to make a SDK that allows you to create Medical Calculators as tools for LLMs.